 Certain reports suggest that individuals have been diagnosed with GBS or Guillain-Barre Syndrome after the vaccine.
 However, this is a very rare occurrence and some scientists have ruled it out as coincidental.

-What If There is Severe Reaction in Your Child?
+What If There Is a Severe Reaction in Your Child?